 January 2018020613 Wayne Simmonds 0 0 0 2 2 0

 How do we set multiindexes across two axes at once?
 A pivot table, of course!
-That's right, you've been using playing in multiindex DataFrames all along:
+That's right, you've been using playing in multi-index DataFrames all along:

 import pandas as pd

-playersDF = pd.read_csv('flyers_players_20182019.csv') # Load CSV
+players_df = pd.read_csv('flyers_players_20182019.csv') # Load CSV

-playersDF.fillna(method='ffill', inplace=True) # Clean empty values
+players_df.fillna(method='ffill', inplace=True) # Clean empty values

 columns='name',